thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-actions.md

 - **HTML Cards widget**

-    1. In the widget's edit mode move to the last cell called "Actions".
+    1. In the widget's Edit mode move to the last cell called "Actions".
     2. Click the "+" icon on the right of the window to add a new action.
     3. In the top drop-down menu, choose an _On HTML element click_ action source.
     4. Input the name of the action and be sure to remember it, because the action name will be used while configuring the HTML code.